Hiking the Maggie’s Peak Trail in Lake Tahoe, California

 Elevation Gain: 1,800 ft. / 549 m

-That being said, Maggie’s Peak is quite the steep trail, gaining nearly 1,800 ft.
-(549 m) of elevation in just 2.2 miles (3.5 km)!
+Now, it must be said that Maggie’s Peak is a very steep trail, gaining nearly 1,800 ft.
+(549 m) of elevation in just 2.2 miles (3.5 km).

-However, if you’re up for the challenge, Maggie’s Peak can be a great trail at any time of the day, especially during the summer when you have the opportunity to cool off in Granite Lake on the way up and down.
+However, if you’re up for the challenge, Maggie’s Peak can be a great trail at any time of the day, especially during the summer when you have the opportunity to cool off in Granite Lake on both the way up and down.

 Maggie’s Peak Trailhead Parking